Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 "He's going to be all right?"
 John asked.
 "No permanent damage or anything?"

 Beckett's expression turned dark.
 "That Kolya knew what he was doing, I'll give him that," Carson growled.
-"He knew where to do the most damage and inflict pain without hitting any major arteries."
+"He knew where to do the most damage and how to inflict the maximum pain without hitting any major arteries."
 Beckett rubbed a hand over his face.
-"There is muscle damage, but Rodney should be fine."
+"There is muscle damage, but physically, at least Rodney should be fine."

-Carson stopped at the supply cabinet and started taking out the items he'd need for Rodney's arm.
-"It would have been better if he'd come down sooner, there's the start of an infection, but we should be able to nip that in the bud.
+Carson stopped at the supply cabinet and picked out the items he'd need for Rodney's arm.
+"It would have been better if he'd come down sooner.
+There's the start of an infection, but we should be able to nip that in the bud.
 He'll be fine in a few days."
 He gave John a measured look.
 "Are you all right, lad?"

 Carson gave him a steady look.
 "He's going to need to talk about what happened, you know."